tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-hub.md

 * Personalized offers on kiosks and in store experiences.
 * Personalized offers via agent assisted experience such as to call centers or sales intereactions.
-* Offers included in email, SMS, or other outbound interactions.
+* Offers included in email, SMS, mobile push notifications or other outbound interactions.
+* Provide offers to external ESP and messageing systems for delivery.
 * Cross channel journey execution - offer consistency across web, mobile, email, and other interaction channels through Adobe Journey Optimizer.

 <br>